nais/doc/docs/operate/how-to/command-line-access.md

 kubectl --context '<MY-ENV>' get ns
 ```

-If you are unsure about which clusters are available, you can list them with:
+If you are unsure about which environments are available, you can list them with:

 ```shell
 kubectl config get-clusters